What to do if…

 -

-Ask for the written hold/availability details (and the reason category).
+Ask for the written hold details.

-- the reason category,
+- the reason the exception was used,

-- when the funds will be available.
+- when the funds will be available for withdrawal.

 -